Soul Train Dancers: Living Legends & Eternal Icons | Dance Mogul Magazine Cultural Archive

 The Culture Deserves to Be Documented

-Dance Mogul Magazine is the first Black-Owned dance magazine in print and digital, founded in 2010 by Basil Harris and Anthony Harris.
+Dance Mogul Magazine is the first Black-owned dance magazine in print and digital, founded in 2010 by Basil Harris and Anthony Harris.
 Every feature, every interview, every archive like this Soul Train Dancers collection exists because DMM believes that the people who create culture deserve to have their stories told — completely, accurately, and permanently.
 This is what brand authority looks like.
 This is what cultural preservation requires.
 This is Dance Mogul Magazine.

 Visit DanceMogul.com